RAG Apps

-The following section describes how Arch can help you build faster, smarter and more accurate Retrieval-Augmented Generation (RAG) applications.
+The following section describes how Arch can help you build faster, smarter and more accurate Retrieval-Augmented Generation (RAG) applications, including fast and accurate RAG in multi-turn converational scenarios.

 Parameter Extraction for RAG